my1396/Econ-Study/_posts/2025-08-13-UgreenNAS-QuickStart.md

   <hr/>

-  Workflow: The principle is to `git push` when you finish your work on one machine, and `git reset --hard` to the latest remote commit on the other machine before you start working there.
+  <span class="env-green">**Workflow:**</span> The principle is to `git push` when you finish your work on one machine, and `git reset --hard` to the latest remote commit on the other machine before you start working there.
   This means that you disregard OneDrive sync and use git to track files.
   It keeps git history clean and avoids conflicts.